 Dorothea Salo

 Dorothea Salo teaches about digital information in the iSchool at UW-Madison: everything from online privacy and security to relational-database design.
-She has also built “Recover Analog and Digital Data” (RADD) to save personal, family, and community …
+She has also built “Recover Analog and Digital Data” (RADD) to save personal, family, and …

 Elaine Scheer